Let’s Talk About Sleep…

 Sleeping on your stomach forces you to turn your head to be able to breathe.
 This puts a 90 degree turn in your neck for hours, and forces you to arch your low back.
 Plus, stomach sleeping puts a ton of pressure on your neck muscles and joints, possibly leading to numbness, tingling, aches, and irritated nerves.
 Sleeping on your stomach also can affect how long you hold your adjustments.

-Set yourself up for success, follow these tips, and invest in a great mattress and pillow so you can benefit from restful sleep.
+Set yourself up for success by following these tips.
+Invest in a great mattress, pillow and chiropractic care, so you can benefit from restful sleep too.

 Gentle Adjustments.
 Powerful Results.